GeChic 1502I On-Lap Monitor Brings Android and Windows to the Big Screen

 Unfortunately, users must download specific drivers for individual devices in order for the 1502I to be compatible with your smartphone.
 The unit we played with on the showroom floor was compatible with the Sony Xperia S, but we weren’t able to connect our Google Nexus 4.

 GeChic hasn’t announced pricing for the 15021 on-lap monitor just yet, but it’s expected to launch in the United States by mid-July.

-If you want a truly fantastic keyboard, durable chassis and strong performance, look no further than the ThinkPad T460.
-Unlike its slim sibling, the T460s, the T460 makes room for an optional extended battery that gives this 14-inch laptop up to 17 hours of endurance (with its non-touch display).
+If you want a truly fantastic keyboard, durable chassis and strong performance, look no further than the ThinkPad T470.
+The T470 makes room for an optional extended battery that gives this 14-inch laptop over 17 hours of endurance (with its non-touch display).
+You can charge the laptop over a proprietary ThinkPad connector or via its Thunderbolt 3 port, which allows you to juice the laptop and output to multiple monitors over a single wire.
 A durable, MIL-SPEC-tested chassis helps this long-lasting business notebook stand up to the rigors of all-day business travel.

 Apple MacBook Air 13-inch (14:00)

 Having debuted in 2015, the 13-inch MacBook Air may be a bit out of date, but it's still for sale and now an even better value at $899.
 With a 14-hour runtime, the current Air lasts nearly 2 hours longer than its predecessor and is nearly double the ultraportable category average.